Phases of supersolids in confined dipolar Bose-Einstein condensates: conclusions

 \section{conclusions}

 In summary, we have shown that the interplay of short- and long-range interactions with external confinement leads to a rich spectrum of density-wave supersolid phases in dipolar BECs.
-By exploring the broad parameter space of interactions strengths, particle numbers, and trapping geometries, we have identified four supersolid states with distinctively broken spatial symmetries, that reflect the triangular-lattice symmetry of the thermodynamic limit or the rotational trap symmetry in the form of concentric rings, but also striped supersolids phases that break either symmetry.
+By exploring the broad parameter space of interactions strengths, particle numbers, and trapping geometries, we have identified four supersolid states with distinctively broken spatial symmetries, that reflect the triangular-lattice symmetry of the thermodynamic limit and a stripe phase which does not feature a triangular symmetry nor the symmetry of the trap.
+We found furthermore metastable states reflecting the rotational trap symmetry in the form of concentric rings.
 We have focused here on relatively small systems to investigate the observability of these states within current experimental capabilities.
-Yet, an interesting question for future work concerns the behavior of the new radial and striped supersolid phases with increasing system size to explore their stability as one approaches the thermodynamic limit in the presence of three-dimensional harmonic confinement.
+The very recent further investigations on the appearance of glassy labyrinth-like states~\cite{hertkorn2021pattern} underpin the richness of physics in this system.

 We hope that the results of this work can guide future experimental studies of the rich phenomenology of supersolidity in dipolar BECs, this includes the effects of thermal fluctuations~\cite{Ferlaino:NatPhys:2021,Ferlaino:arXiv:birth} on the different predicted lattice structures.